stdnt-c1/A-Hand-For-A-Game/docs/CONTROLS_README.md

 # Gesture Control Specifications

-This document defines the hand gesture recognition system for the AzimuthControl project.
+This document defines the hand gesture recognition system for the HandsFree-Gaming project.
 All gestures are calibrated for right-hand detection only and are designed for gaming control applications.

 > [!WARNING]
 > This gesture recognition system was developed as a personal research project.
 The gestures and thresholds are specifically calibrated for the original developer's hand anatomy, camera setup, and hardware configuration.
 Performance may vary significantly for other users.